Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

-where the scalars \(y(t)\) is the output, \(u(t)\) is the input (control signal), \(a > 0\) is the system time constant (decay rate), \(b > 0\) is the system gain.
-We want to design a PID controller to ensure the system tracks a desired reference \(r(t)=\eta(t)\).
-The transfer function of the system in the Laplace domain is (for $a=2$ and $b=1$, for example)
+where \(y(t)\) denotes the system output, \(u(t)\) is the control input, \(a > 0\) represents the system decay rate (the reciprocal of the time constant), and \(b > 0\) is the system gain.
+The goal is to design a PID controller that ensures the system output \(y(t)\) tracks the desired reference signal \(r(t) = \eta(t)\).